khandekarshreyas/RobotFrameworkTesting/README.md

 # OS Requirements
 Windows 7 and above
 macOS 10.9 and above(64 bit only)
-Linux Ubuntu 12.04 and above, Fedora 21 and Debian 8 (64 bit only)

 # Softwares
 1. Install Python (3.7 and above)